Wedding Day Tips

 • What I’ve found works really well is to have your parents and siblings at the start of the tunnel and your bridesmaids and groomsmen at the end of the tunnel.

-• One image I think really works well is to stop half way down the confetti line for a kiss
+• One image I think really works well is to stop half way down the confetti line for a kiss.

 • Confetti canons works well.
 Depending on length of the tunnel, you’ll need a minimum of 6 canons in total with 2 at the start, 2 in the middle and 2 at the end.
 For 100+ guests with a longer line you can double this up.
 (Note - Confetti canons are also great to use during first dance (if allowed) with minimum 4 canons, 1 guest in each corner of the dance floor).